uragiristereo/Mejiboard/README.md

 - [Retrofit2](https://github.com/square/retrofit): A type-safe HTTP client for Android and the JVM
 - [Hilt](https://developer.android.com/training/dependency-injection/hilt-android): A dependency injection library for Android that reduces the boilerplate of doing manual dependency injection in your project.
 - [Coil](https://github.com/coil-kt/coil): Image loading for Android backed by Kotlin Coroutines.
-- [Landscapist](https://github.com/skydoves/Landscapist): Jetpack Compose image loading library which can fetch and display network images using Glide, Coil, and Fresco.
 - [Accompanist](https://github.com/google/accompanist): A collection of extension libraries for Jetpack Compose.
 - [Timber](https://github.com/JakeWharton/timber): A logger with a small, extensible API which provides utility on top of Android's normal Log class.
 - [ExoPlayer](https://github.com/google/ExoPlayer): An extensible media player for Android.